Growing My Wings to Sing

 The songs started pouring out of me so much that in June 2015, I fulfilled the dream of my life!
 I released two albums with 22 songs that reveal the woman that I am—the woman behind the illustrated children’s character in a purple sweat suit.

 Through my Free to Fly and A Soft Place to Fall albums, I made myself known in extremely transparent and vulnerable ways.
 The songs on my Free to Fly album reveal my journey of empowerment, transformation, love, and pain.
 They are the songs I lived as I grew my wings to fly free.
 The songs on my A Soft Place to Fall album came through me the summer of 2014 after I released myself to live the life I really wanted to live, which included opening my heart to experiencing deeper levels of vulnerability through love, hope, and healing.

-When I look at the photo of me as a young girl (above) holding my microphone, I realize that every choice I’ve ever made has led me back to me—back to the soul-shining little girl in my room who always knew that sharing my light and my heart through stories, both written and sung, was my source of joy—my purpose.
+When I look at the photo of me as a young girl (above) holding my microphone, I realize that every choice I’ve ever made has led me back to me—back to the soul-shining little girl in my room who always knew that sharing my light and my heart through stories, both written and sung, was my source of joy—my dream.

 Now by living my purpose, I am living my dream and illuminating the most transparent expression of who I am.
 I am also learning and growing while in the public eye.
 I never felt like I had to have it all perfect before I stepped out in front of people to share my songs.
 I felt that I just needed to start trying—to start doing it.
 And that is what I did.
 That is what I am still doing!